 Prayers of leaders who walk with God are operational toward God because those prayers are in the will of God.

 The prayer of a leader in a local church who walks with God has much power and is operational in God’s eyes.
 This leader can save a believer from the sin unto death (5:20).
-The believer with the sin unto death is more than a carnal Christian; he is a rebellious believer in deep spiritual decline, opposing the authority of God for his life.
+The believer with the sin unto death is more than a carnal Christian; he is a rebellious believer in deep spiritual decline, opposing God’s authority for his life.

-In order for a believer to be saved from the sin unto death, he must repent of his deep spiritual decline by accepting the authority of the prayer of the leader.
+For a believer to be saved from the sin unto death, he must repent of his deep spiritual decline by accepting the authority of the leader’s prayer.
 By changing his mind toward his rebellion, he opens himself to freedom from the sin unto death.
 The effective prayer of a mature leader brings this believer back in line with the will of God.
 There is a need for interdependence between followers and leaders of a local church.

 Mutual care for one another is the way we combat spiritual discouragement and downfall.
 Weak prayer comes from the spiritually weak; strong prayer comes from the spiritually strong.
 We need mature leaders to help us through sinful obsessions.
 Confession of sin to mature leaders will deliver us from the grip of sin.